 Kaunolu Village was another fishing village years ago.
 It is now a US National Historic Landmark.

 During your visit, you can check out the ruins and the Hawaiian temple.
-However, the 60-foot cliff, known as Kahekili’s Leap, may capture your attention the most.
-This cliff is where warriors used to dive off the edge to prove they were courageous.
+The 60-foot cliff, known as Kahekili’s Leap, is hard to miss.
+This cliff is where warriors used to dive off the edge to prove their courage.

 Things to do in Lanai